maquebax/maquebax.github.io/_posts/2020-10-07-MyFirstPost.md

 ---
-title: First Post
+title: Introduction
-date: 2020-10-07 15:23:30 +5:30
+date: 2025-01-29 5:23:30 +5:30
 tags: [first,java 8 ]
-description: This is my first post, as I set goals for the upcoming month.
+description: This is to set commitment for upcoming Java 11 certification preparation.
 ---
-### Hello World!
+### Introduction
-This page is now long coming and Im slowly looking to make this as an habbit.
-Here in this page, I'm looking to set commitment on my learnings and also share my knowledge as I progress.
+Here in this page, I'm looking to set commitment on my learnings and also share my notes as I progress.

-1. First off,prepare for [Java SE 8 Programmer II - 1Z0-809](https://education.oracle.com/java-se-8-programmer-ii/pexam_1Z0-809)
-2. Create 1 Post using gists for each of the topics  below
+Prepation Notes for <a href="https://mylearn.oracle.com/ou/exam/java-se-11-developer-1z0-819/105037/110627/170353">1Z0-819: Java SE 11 Developer</a>

-## Topics for the exam and commitment
+## Topics for the exam

-Topic | Start Date | End Date
+Topic |
 ------|------------|----------
-  Java Class Design | 13th Oct | 13th Oct
-  Advanced Java Class Design | 14th Oct | 14th Oct
+  Java Class Design |
-  Generics and Collections | 15th Oct | 15th Oct
-  Java Stream API | 16th Oct | 17th Oct
-  Lambda Built-in Functional Interfaces | 17th Oct | 18th Oct
-  Use Java SE 8 Date/Time API | 19th Oct | 19th Oct
+  Working with Java data types |
+  Controlling Program Flow |
-  Java I/O Fundamentals | 20th Oct | 20th Oct
+  Java Object-Oriented Approach |
+  Exception Handling |
+  Working with Arrays and Collections|
+  Working with Streams and Lambda expressions|
+  Java Platform Module System|
+  Concurrency|
-  Java File I/O (NIO.2) | 21st Oct | 21st Oct
+  Java I/O API|
-  Java Concurrency |22nd Oct | 25th Oct
-  Building Database Applications with JDBC| 26th Oct |1st Nov Localization | 1st Nov| 1st Nov
+  Building Database Applications with JDBC|
+  Localization|
+  Annotations|
+  Use Java SE 8 Date/Time API |